richard-weinhold/RedundancyRemoval/README.md

 Installation
 ------------

 The RedundancyRemoval algorithm can be cloned and added to you julia projects or just used from the repository.
-The algorithm reequires Julia 1.3 and Gurobi to function properly.
-Open source solvers are possible, but are struggeling in the parallel formulation.
+The algorithm reequires Julia 1.3 and works with the open Clp solver.
+However, espeacially with larger cases and parallel execution, Gurobi provides faster and more robust results.

 Example
 --------

 The algorithm relies on the (N-1) PTDF, the corresponding line capacities and optionally upper/lower bounds on nodal injections as inputs.
-The example folder contains these files compiled for the IEEE 118 bus network.
+The example folder contains these files compiled for the IEEE 118 bus network and the test folder uses a small example to illustrate its functionality.

 The algorithm can be run for the examplary data with the followig code: